 Share Your Fair Trade Facts!

 Here are the 10 Fair trade facts that you might not know.
 And now you know!
 Were you surprised by any of these fair trade facts?
 Do you have any fair trade facts that you think are important but not mentioned?
-If so, please do share your fair trade facts with us and your friends and family.
+If so, please do share your fair trade facts with us and your friend, family and kids around you.
 In fact, sharing any fair trade facts is good because you are helping the movement.
 You are raising awareness for the fair trade movement and getting more people exposed to fair trade.
 So, share your fair trade facts!!

 “Facts About Fair Trade.”
 Web.
 09 Oct.
 2020.